corretto/amazon-corretto-crypto-provider/benchmarks/README.md

 The `lib:jmh` Gradle task runs the benchmarks and generates reports in JSON and HTML.
 The reports are saved under `lib/build/results/jmh`.

+* `-PincludeBenchmark="INCLUDE_BENCHMARK"` would only run the specified matching benchmarks.
+  * `INCLUDE_BENCHMARK` is a regular expression.
+For example, `CipherReuse|AesKwp` runs these two sets of benchmarks only.

 ### Benchmarking published ACCP to Maven

 ```bash